 In any mechanical system, components will be subject to wear and tear throughout their working life and will eventually wear out.
-Poor quality components will obviously have a shorter lifespan and should therefore be avoided, but there are a number of system failures common to all models of hydraulic pump that can easily prevented if users are vigilant and pay attention to the operation of the system they are using.
+Poor quality components will obviously have a shorter lifespan and should, therefore, be avoided, but there are a number of system failures common to all models of hydraulic pump that can easily be prevented if users are vigilant and pay attention to the operation of the system they are using.
 There are three common hydraulic pump failure symptoms that operators should be aware of that can be an indication of impending hydraulic pump failure:

 Warning signs to look for